marjanMohammadi1375/MachineLearning2023/README.md

 # Machine Learning Course Repository

 Welcome to the Machine Learning Course repository.
-This repository contains all the coursework, projects, exams, and final project completed as part of the Machine Learning course taught in Spring 1403 at K.N.
+This repository contains all the coursework, projects, exams, and the final project completed as part of the Machine Learning course taught in Spring 1403 at K.N.
 Toosi University of Technology.
 Below, you will find an overview of the contents and structure of this repository.

 ## Table of Contents